aya-lang/aya/README.md

   - **Optimization**: Parts of the interpreter run fairly slow and can be optimized to run faster.
 Many operators also need to be optimized.
   - **More Operators**: Most of the dot (`.<op>`), misc (`M<op>`), and colon (`:<op>`) operators have not yet been assigned.
   - **Refine the Standard Library**: Debug, fix small errors, clean
-  - **Better I/O Support**: Currently IO includes text files (input and output) and the ability to download files from the web.
-An official IOStream object should be implemented.
-  - Complex number types

 ## Contributing

 If you find any bugs or have any feature or operator ideas, please submit an issue on the issue page.
 Alternively, implement any feature or bugfix yourself and submit a pull request.

-# Limitations

-Aya was not originally intended for computational or memory intensive tasks.
-It was intended to be used as an advanced desktop "calculator" for programming puzzles and simple or tedious computational tasks.
-It's compact syntax and extensibility make it great for both of these.
-As the language grows it will become better for larger and larger tasks.